Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

 \section{Results}

 In this section, we present a collection of plots of the level sets of the computed quasipotential in 3D for the Lorenz system at $\rho=0.5$, 12, 15, 20, and 24.4.
 Where appropriate, we perform 2D computations on radial meshes on manifolds and refine the estimates for the quasipotential barriers between different basins or regions of the phase space.
+Our collection of MAPs computed by integrating \eqref{psi} backwards in $s$ (code {\tt ShootMAPs.c}, \cite{mariakc}) can be compared with that obtained in \cite{zhou} for somewhat different set of values of $\rho$ using the minimum action method (MAM).
+Note that, while the MAM is easier to program than the OLIM and it is suitable for any phase-space dimension, its output is biased by the initial guess for the path and hence might converge to a local minimizer in the path-space instead of the global one.
+Furthermore, MAM does not allow one to visualize the level sets of the quasipotential.
+Estimates for quasipotential barriers are not provided in \cite{zhou} while we do it here.

 For $0< \rho < 1$, the origin is globally attracting.
 Two level sets of the quasipotential for $\rho = 0.5$ are shown in Fig. \ref{fig05}.
 The computation was performed on $513\times513\times513$ mesh with the update factor $K = 14$.
 This choice of $K$ for $N=513$ was suggested in \cite{YPC}.
 The level sets are heart-shaped and oriented approximately along the plane $x_1=x_2$.
 Let $X$ be a level set and let $\gamma_X$ be the intersection of $X$ with the vertical plane $x_1=x_2$.
 The curve $\gamma_X$ runs approximately along the edge of the heart-shaped level set $X$.
 We pick $X$ to be a level set corresponding to one of the largest computed values of the quasipotential and find a collection of points marked with large orange dots lying on the corresponding curve $\gamma_X$ and forming angles from $0$ to $2\pi$ with step $\sfrac{\pi}{72}$.
-The characteristics of \eqref{lorenz} (the dark blue curves) and the MAPs of \eqref{sde1} (the dark red curves) starting and arriving at the this set of points, respectively, are notably different.
-We also see that the set of characteristics starting at $\gamma_X$ and the set of MAPs arriving at $\gamma_X$ form visibly distinct 2D manifolds.
+The characteristics of \eqref{lorenz} (the dark blue curves) and the MAPs of \eqref{sde1} (the dark red curves) starting and arriving at this set of points, respectively, are notably different.
+The set of characteristics starting at $\gamma_X$ and the set of MAPs arriving at $\gamma_X$ form visibly distinct 2D manifolds.

+Let us find the directions along which typical characteristics and typical MAPs approach the origin and emanate from it, respectively.
+It is hard to see in Fig. \ref{fig05} whether they coincide or not.
 Let $J$ be the Jacobian matrix of the right-hand side of \eqref{lorenz} evaluated at the origin:

 For the linear SDE

 the quasipotential decomposition is given by $J\mx = -Q\mx + L\mx$ (see Appendix \ref{sec:app0}), where $Q$ and $L$ are matrices.
 The quasipotential is the quadratic form $U(\mx) = \mx^\top Q \mx$ where $Q$ can be found analytically \cite{quasi}: